Effects of equation of state on hydrodynamic expansion, spectra, flow harmonics and two-pion interferometry: Numerical results and discussions

+For $n=2$, $\Psi_2$ is considered the best approximation to the reaction plane, defined by the collision direction and the collision impact parameter, which is not directly accessible experimentally.

-Next, we present the results for the elliptic flow parameter $v_2$.
-Here all the calculations are done by using the event plane method, and the results for $v_2$ are presented as a function of pseudo-rapidity as well as of transverse momentum.
-For Au+Au collisions at 130~GeV, the calculated $v_2$ as function of $p_T$ is shown in the top plot of Fig.~\ref{v2pt} and the data points are from the STAR collaboration~\cite{star-v2-3}.
-In the top plot of Fig.~\ref{v2eta}, we present $v_2$ as function of $\eta$; data points are from the PHOBOS collaboration~\cite{phobos-v2-3}.
-When calculating $v_2$ as function of $p_T$, a cut in pseudo-rapidity $|\eta|< 1.3$ was implemented.
-There is no momentum cut in the calculations of $v_2$ as function of $\eta$.
-In both cases, the freeze-out temperature is taken to be $T_f = 135.3$~MeV.
-Similar calculations of Au+Au collisions are carried out at 200~GeV, whose results are presented in the bottom panels of Figs.~\ref{v2pt} and \ref{v2eta}.
-In the calculations of $v_2$ as function of $p_T$ at 200~GeV, only particles in the interval $0<\eta<1.5$ are considered, in accordance with the data of the PHOBOS collaboration~\cite{phobos-v2-2}.
-The freeze-out temperature for this case is also taken to be $T_f = 135.3$~MeV.
+Here all the calculations are done by using the event plane method~\cite{RHIC-phenix-v2-3}, and the results for $v_n$ are obtained as a function of pseudorapidity, the transverse momentum.
+For Au+Au collisions, the calculated $v_2$ is shown in Fig.~\ref{v2pt130} as a function of $p_T$ and compared with STAR~\cite{RHIC-star-v2-3} results (top) and PHOBOS~\cite{RHIC-phobos-v2-2} results at 200~GeV (bottom).
+Similar calculations of $v_2$ as a function of $\eta$ for Au+Au collisions are carried out at these two energies and compared with data from these two collaborations in Fig.\ref{v2eta}.
+In the calculations of $v_n$ as function of $p_T$ at 200~GeV, only particles in the interval $-1.0<\eta<1.0$ are considered, whereas the intervals $-3.9<\eta<-1.0$ and $1.0<\eta<3.9$ are used to evaluate the event planes in the forward and backward directions.
+The results are compared to the data from the PHENIX collaboration~\cite{RHIC-phenix-vn-01,RHIC-phenix-vn-02} in Fig.~\ref{v2pt200}.
+When calculating $v_n$ as function of $p_T$, a cut in pseudo-rapidity $|\eta|< 1.3$ was implemented.
+There is no momentum cut in the calculations of $v_2$ as a function of $\eta$.
+In both cases, the freeze-out temperatures are from the Tables \ref{tf130} and \ref{tf200}.
+In our calculations, the obtained $v_n$ is corrected by using the event plane resolution Res{$\Psi_n$}, in accordance with the two sub-event method~\cite{RHIC-phenix-v2-3}.
+We use 1000 events for 0 - 10\% centrality window, 8000 events for 20\% -30\% and the Monte Carlo generator was invoked 500 times for each given IC.

-The calculations are also carried out for identified particles.
-In the left column of Fig.\ref{v2ptid}, the results are shown for $v_2$ vs. $p_T$ for identified particles at 130~GeV.
-The calculations were performed for 0 - 50\% centrality window, where the experimental data are from the STAR collaboration~\cite{star-v2-2,star-v2-5}.
-In the right column, we present the corresponding results of $v_2$ vs. $p_T$ for identified particles at 200~GeV.
-The calculations were done for 0 - 50\% centrality windows, which are compared to the STAR data for 0 - 80\% \cite{star-v2-6} and 0 - 70\% \cite{star-v2-1}.
+The calculations are also carried out for identified particles as well.
+In the left column of Fig.\ref{v2ptid}, the results are shown for $v_2$ vs. $p_T$ for pions, kaons and protons from Au+Au collisions at 130~GeV.
+The calculations were performed in the 0 - 50\% centrality window.
+The experimental data are from the STAR collaboration~\cite{RHIC-star-v2-2,RHIC-star-v2-5}.
+In the right column, we present the corresponding results of $v_2$ vs. $p_T$ for these same particles at 200~GeV.
+The calculations were done for the 0 - 50\% centrality window and are compared to the STAR data corresponding to 0 - 80\%~\cite{RHIC-star-v2-6} and 0 - 70\%~\cite{RHIC-star-v2-1}, as well as to the more recent data from PHENIX~\cite{RHIC-phenix-vn-03} for 0 - 50\% centrality window.